unjs/website/content/learn/articles/2024-02-25-publish-an-npm-package.md

 ## Final Thoughts

-We learned how to publish a package to the npm registry and every step need to be done before publishing.
-All of these are manual, error-prone and time-consuming.
+We learned how to publish a package to the npm registry and every step needs to be done before publishing.
+All of these are manual, error-prone, and time-consuming.
 So we automated the process using the `prepack` hook and [unjs/changelogen](https://github.com/unjs/changelogen).
 We are now able to publish a new version of our package with a single command without forgetting anything.
 We are ready to publish thousands of packages per day!

 In this article we show one of the many ways to automate the process of publishing a package to the npm registry.

 The advantage is that **we are not sticking to a specific platform**.
-Everything run on our machine and directly publish to the npm registry.
+Everything runs on our machine and directly publishes to the npm registry.
 The more we automate, the more the process is linked to a platform.

-Because every project are different and have different needs, it's possible to use [changelogen](https://github.com/unjs/changelogen) programmatically to create custom scripts or a CI **to adapt the process to our needs**.
+Because every project is different and has different needs, it's possible to use [changelogen](https://github.com/unjs/changelogen) programmatically to create custom scripts or a CI **to adapt the process to our needs**.